Qovery/documentation/website/guides/engineering/terraform-not-the-golden-hammer.md

 Everything Helm/Kubernetes related are managed by our Engine.
 This has a lot of advantages (will talk about it in a dedicated post):
 * more flexibility
-* restricting Terraform to what he's really good at
+* restricting Terraform to what he's perfect at
-* linked resources are strong and they are really strong cloud-only provider side
+* linked resources are strong, and they are really strong cloud-only provider side
 * we better fine-grained manage helm lifecycle

 ## Conclusion